The Great Library Makeover: Part 2

 - 40 Classroom Select stacking chairs

-We also got a Bretford Explore 4-leg Scale-up table, but I haven’t taken any pictures of it yet.
+We also got a Bretford Explore 4-leg Scale-up table (ETA: No longer manufactured), but I haven’t taken any pictures of it yet.

 My library is pretty small, and my school doesn’t have an auditorium or large meeting room, so our instruction space has to be super flexible.
 All the new tables are on casters, and all the chairs can stack, making it considerably easier to rearrange and reset the area.
 I’ve been experimenting with different layouts.
 Already we’ve had a theater layout for video conferencing, small group layout for classes, and conference style for meetings.
 My principal also purchased an interactive short throw projector to go over our whiteboard (which we moved here from the copy room after taking down some bookshelves).
 Once the projector is installed, we’ll have even more space since the presentation cart won’t have to be in the middle of the floor.